March Madness: Davis perfect on six 3s as North Carolina routs San Diego State 95-68 in First Four

 “We know we deserved to be here,” junior guard Seth Trimble said.

-North Carolina coach Hubert Davis said his players were focused on the task at hand.
+North Carolina coach Hubert Davis said his players were simply focused on the task at hand.

 “I don’t think it was a weight on us to try to get into the NCAA Tournament,” he said.
 “My communication with them is to focus on us.
 It’s not the noise on the outside in terms of comments and critics.
 Focusing on our preparation, our practice and our play.”